Friday 22nd September, 2023

 Vibration massage (not massage guns)

-Vibration massage is where a therapeutic vibration massager sends vibrations deep into your muscles, and those vibrations do therapeutic things such as relax the muscle and increase blood flow.
+Vibration massage is where a therapeutic vibration massager sits in the surface and sends vibrations deep into your muscles.
+Those vibrations have excellent therapeutic effects such as relax the muscle and increase blood flow.
 This has given the following excellent results in clinical trials (8-14).

 • reduced post exercise soreness (DOMS or Delayed Onset Muscle Soreness)